-This blended 1-day course will provide delegates with an overview of ISO 15189:2012, the interplay with FSR-C-116 and the process of accreditation.
-It has components of self-directed eLearning supported by face-to-face workshop activity in a virtual learning environment.
+This blended 1-day course will provide delegates with an overview of ISO 15189:2022, the interplay with FSR Statutory Code of Practice and the process of accreditation.
+It has components of self-directed eLearning supported by a trainer-led workshop activity in a virtual learning environment.

-This course will ensure delegates are aware of the key aspects of ISO 15189:2012 and FSR-C-116 and how they wrap around the patient’s journey through a Sexual Assault Referral Centre.
+This course will ensure delegates are aware of the key aspects of ISO 15189:2022 and FSR Statutory Code of Practice and how they wrap around the patient’s journey through a Sexual Assault Referral Centre.
 In addition, it will ensure awareness of the Accreditation journey from application to assessment.

 The awareness gained from this course will enhance the delegates’ preparation for accreditation and the development of systems to demonstrate conformity.

-This blended course includes 4 hours of self-directed eLearning online, followed by a 4-hour interactive online workshop led by UKAS trainers.
+This blended course includes an initial 4 hours of self-directed eLearning online, followed by a 4-hour interactive online workshop at a later date, led by UKAS trainers.

 Learning outcomes of this course